usnistgov/dioptra/docs/source/how-to/essential-workflows/creating-a-queue.rst

 .. rst-class:: header-on-a-card header-steps

-Step 1: Create the User
+Step 1: Create the Queue
 ~~~~~~~~~~~~~~~~~~~~~~~

 Register a queue for a specific group, with a name and a description.